fperez/agu-nnow-evaluation/nnow-evaluation.md

 ---

-# Scope of this audit and summary: openness for researchers, a level playing field for publishers
+# Scope and executive summary

 This document reports on my disucssions with the AGU and Curvenote teams working on the current _Notebooks Now!_ prototype infrastructure.
 The information here is based on three one-hour discussions with Brian Sedora and Shelley Stall from AGU, and Rowan Cockett from Curvenote.
 My goal was to answer the following question: